-TTIP is confirmation that we could all be tasting the same medicine soon (and worse).
+We could all be tasting the same medicine soon (and worse), if TTIP is implemented.
 In modern Europe, democracy is being sacrificed at the altar of free market fundamentalism.
 For those who still entertain the idea that EU membership is a defence against the erosion of rights at home, current events should be a wake-up call.

 The writing is on the wall for all of Europe.
 We need to be reading it.

 21 July 2015